P4wnda/p4wnda.github.io/_posts/hackthebox/2025-12-19-hackthebox-Caps.md

 ![Fuzzing Results](/assets/img/hackthebox/caps/fuzz_result.png)

 ## PCAP File Analysis
 Accessing the `/data/x` Endpoint was the most interesting as you were able to download a PCAP File there.
-I first downloaded the `/data/15` which showed nothing interesting.
+I first downloaded the `/data/15` which showed my traffic to the Machine.
+This was being recorded via the `/capture` Endpoint.
 I then tried to access other PCAP Downloads via IDOR.
 This worked.

 For this I then tested the lowest Index `0` and analyzed its PCAP File with Wireshark.
 While inspecting the network traffic, I discovered cleartext FTP credentials: